Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

 Steps to take:

-- Pour the mixture in the carpet steamer.
+2. Pour the mixture into the carpet steamer.

-- Ensure to read instructions on how to use the steamer to avoid accidents.
+3. Ensure you read instructions on using the steamer to avoid accidents.

 Method 3: Using Borax and Baking Soda